Qantas flight turns back after cabin fills with smoke

-(CNN)A Qantas flight was forced to return to Sydney on Saturday when smoke filled the cabin shortly after takeoff.
+(CNN)A Qantas flight was forced to return to Sydney when smoke filled the cabin shortly after takeoff.

-Passengers on Perth-bound flight 575 evacuated the plane via slides.
+Passengers on Perth-bound Flight 575 evacuated the plane via slides on Saturday.

 In a statement to CNN affiliate 7news, Qantas said a hydraulic fluid leak was the likely cause of the incident.